busdayaxis¶

 weekmask,holidays,busdaycal: standardnumpy.is_busdayparameters to configure which days are considered business days -

-bushours: define uniform or weekday-specific business hours -
+bushours: define uniform or weekday-specific business hours; supports multiple intervals per day (e.g. to collapse a lunch break) -

 Implemented as a proper